awesto/django-shop/docs/reference/search.rst

 	    },
 	}

-If you need indices for different natural languages on your site, add the non-default languages to this Python dictionary using a different ``INDEX_NAME`` for each of them.
+In case we need indices for different natural languages on our site, we shall add the non-default languages to this Python dictionary using a different ``INDEX_NAME`` for each of them.

 Finally configure the site, so that search queries are routed to the correct index using the currently active natural language: